Cuisine of Minnesota: Non-alcoholic

 Craft root beer is popular in Minnesota and there are many brands in Minnesota such as Killebrew, 1919, Lift Bridge, and Northern Craft Root beer.
 Milk is very important for making cheeses.
 It is also the state beverage of Minnesota.
 Swedish egg coffee is a drink made with coffee grounds mixed with and egg in boiling water.
 It is popular consumed at meal gatherings at churches and at the state fair.
+Adding cubes of butter to coffee is also common.

 Cocktails

 The Bootlegger cocktail was invented in Minnesota and remains popular today.
 The cocktail is made with bootleg mix (a mix of water, sugar, and lime juice), vodka, club soda, and mint leaves and lime wedges for garnish.
 Akvavit was brought from Scandinavia by immigrants and is produced in numerous distilleries, it is used in some cocktail recipes.
 The Minnesota Slammer, a popular cocktail in Minnesota, is made with cherry brandy, bitters, peach and sour apple schnapps, and lemon-lime soda.
-A Minnesota martini is a glass of light beer with olives.
+A Minnesota Martini is a glass of light beer with olives.
 As with the rest of the Upper Midwest, a Bloody Mary is often served with a sidecar of beer.